The Bad Dudes Are Really Good Dudes, And They’re My Uncles

 Growing up, I didn’t have a dad.
 But I did have my uncles, Blade and Striker.
 Funny story: When my dad found out my mom was pregnant and tried to skip town, her brothers, Uncle Blade and Uncle Striker, went to his apartment and beat him up until he agreed to pay child support.

 Delivering High-Kicks Of Love

 That’s just what they do.
 They’re extremely loyal, and they’d do anything for my mom and me.
-But in the end, they actually did everything for me.
+And in the end, they actually did everything for me.
 They didn’t talk much beyond one-word answers, and during a moment of personal triumph, they’d shout out “I’m bad!”
-They didn’t need to say anything, because their actions spoke volumes.
+They didn’t need to say anything, though, because their actions spoke volumes.
 I knew they felt awful that I didn’t have a father, and so they set out to share duties as the positive male influence in my life.

 They didn’t have to do that.
 They didn’t have to do any of that.
 Their lives were full and busy, ridding the mean streets, moving trucks, storm sewers, forests, trains, and factories of ninja-identifying thugs.
 And they even had their own clothing line of attractive but affordable tank tops and sweatpants.